microsoft/react-native-winrt/docs/USAGE.md

     1. Add [`WinRTTurboModule.vcxproj`](../samples/RNWinRTTestApp/windows/WinRTTurboModule/WinRTTurboModule.vcxproj) to your solution.
 In Visual Studio: right click on the solution, and click **Add** -> **Existing Project**.
 Navigate to `WinRTTurboModule.vcxproj` in the file picker dialog and open the file.

     1. Turn off deploy for the `WinRTTurboModule` project.
-In Visual Studio, go to **Build** -> **Configuration Manager**, and uncheck the **Deploy** option for the Build/Configuration being used.
+If you are using Visual Studio, go to **Build** -> **Configuration Manager**, and uncheck the **Deploy** option for the Build/Configuration being used.

         <img src="images/winrtturbomodule-uncheck-deploy.png" alt="Uncheck deploy" width="350">

     1. Specify the WinRT namespaces that you want to consume using the `RnWinRTParameters` property in `WinRTTurboModule.vcxproj`. `RnWinRTParameters` is a property defined in the Microsoft.ReactNative.WinRT package.
-In Visual Studio, right click on the `WinRTTurboModule` project and select **Unload Project**.
+If you are using Visual Studio, right click on the `WinRTTurboModule` project and select **Unload Project**.
 You can then directly edit `WinRTTurboModule.vcxproj`.
 Here is an example of how to set the `RnWinRTParameters` property:

         ```xml
         <RnWinRTParameters>-include Windows.Globalization -include Windows.Storage</RnWinRTParameters>